sealeo-org/mail-openldap/README.md

 - DKIM_KEY_SIZE: DKIM key size in bits

 #### For RoundCube Webmail
+- RC_ENABLED: any non-empty value to enable the webmail
 - RC_NAME: the display name of the webmail
 - RC_SUPPORT_URL: the URL displayed when support is required
 - RC_DB_HOST: the URL of the database server